 Begin by finding frames for your botanical art prints.

-I love these gold frames, however, I already had three frames.
-I purchased them from IKEA for a future project, and because I’m always budget conscious, I used what was on hand.
+I love these gold frames; however, I already had three frames.
+I purchased them from IKEA for a future project, and because I’m always budget-conscious, I used what was on hand.

 If you use a pressed glass frame, you will need a background for your herbs.

-I used some quality paper that I had on hand.
+I used some quality acid-free paper that I had on hand.
 Using a calligraphy pen, I hand-lettered the names onto the heavy paper.

 How Do You Attach The Pressed Herbs to Paper for Framing?